linode/docs/docs/tools-reference/linux-system-administration-basics.md

 This output presents more in-depth information concerning the package, its dependencies, origins, and purpose.

-**For Arch Linux systems**, issue the following command:
+**For Arch Linux systems**:

     pacman -Ss [package-name]

-This will perform a search of the local copy of the package database.
-Here is an excerpt of results for a search for "python:
+This will perform a search of the local package database.
+Here is an excerpt of results for a search for "python":

     extra/twisted 8.2.0-1
         Asynchronous networking framework written in Python.
     community/emacs-python-mode 5.1.0-1
         Python mode for Emacs

 The terms "extra" and "community" refer to which repository the software is located in.
-This level of specificity is unnecessary when specifying packages to install or display more information about.
 To request more information about a specific package issue a command in the following form:

     pacman -Si [package-name]

 Running `pacman` with the `-Si` option generates the package's record from the database.
-This record includes information about dependencies, optional dependencies, package size, and a brief description.
+This record includes dependencies, package size, and a brief description.

-**For Gentoo Linux systems**, issue one of the following commands:
+**For Gentoo Linux systems**:

     emerge --search [package-name]
     emerge --searchdoc [package-name]

 The first command only searches the database for package names.
 The second command searches through the database for package names and descriptions.
 These commands will allow you to search your local package tree (i.e. portage) for the specific package name or term.
-The output of either command is similar to the excerpt presented bellow.
+The output of either command is similar to the excerpt below.

     Searching...
      [ Results for search key : wget ]